-Industrial coating produces a high specification finish which is consistent, hard, abrasion resistant (depending on the specification) and tough.
+Industrial coatings produce high specification finish which is consistent, hard, abrasion resistant (depending on the specification) and tough.
 The choice of colours, finishes and characteristics (e.g. antibacterial powders) is vast, as special powders can be produced by the powder manufacturer.
 Du Pont and AkzoNobel also produce a wide standard range of textures, colours (including “flecked” finishes”) and gloss levels.

-Preparation of castings, extrusions and machined parts for industrial coating
+Preparation of castings, extrusions and machined parts in the industrial coatings process

 The basis of any good powder coating is preparation.
 The vast majority of industrial coating failures can be traced to a lack of a suitable preparation.
 The preparation treatment is different for different materials.
 In general, for all applications the preparation treatment for aluminium is as follows: Clean, Rinse, Etch, Rinse, Phosphate, Rinse.

 Oils and greases are removed in weak alkali or neutral detergent solutions and the surface is etched to remove heavy oxides.
 After rinsing, the aluminium is dipped into a phosphate solution to form a conversion coating on the aluminium.
 This film is chemically attached to the aluminium.
 After rinsing the aluminium is finally rinsed in demineralized water.

 The powder is applied with an electrostatic spray gun to a part that is at earth (or ground) potential.
 Before the powder is sent to the gun it is fluidized to separate the individual grains of powder and so improve the electrostatic charge that can be applied to the powder and ensure the powder flows more easily to the gun.